Tencent/libpag/README.md

 **For macOS platform：**

-Just simply run the script in the root of libpag project:
+Run the script in the root of the project:

 ```
 ./sync_deps.sh
 ```

-This script will automatically install necessary tools and synchronize all third-party repositories.
+This script will automatically install the necessary tools and synchronize all third-party repositories.

 **For other platforms：**